U.S. Army Ranks and InsigniasUpdated: February 9, 2023

 Lieutenant Colonels may serve as staff officers in a task force or at the brigade level or higher.
 Typically, they command larger units, usually battalions with up to 1,000 soldiers.

-Colonels typically command brigades with up to 5,000 soldiers, including a command major and other NCOs.
+Colonels typically command brigades with up to 5,000 soldiers, including a Command Sergeant Major and other NCOs.
 They may also fill other roles, such as chief of divisional-level agencies.

 Brigadier General (BG/O-7)

-Generals normally serve directly below the Major General of large commands, such as brigadiers or divisions.
+Generals normally serve directly below the Major General of large commands, such as brigades or divisions.
 As deputy commander to the commanding general, they are integral to the planning of missions.

 Major General (MG/O-8)